Takht-e Jamshid Aka Persepolis

 With a view of having a terrace of the same level, the melancholy was packed with soil as well as heavy rocks, which were connected collectively with the help of clips, which were made out of metal.
 It is believed that the edifice of the extensive flight of steps was started in the year 518 BC.

 The flight of stairs was designed to be the most important way into the veranda which was been constructed 20 m on top of the ground.
 The twofold flight of stairs acknowledged as the Persepolitan staircase, was constructed in proportion to the Great Wall which was on the west side.
 The total number of steps was around 111 steps, whereas the width of all the stairs was 6.9 m.
 The treads of the stairs were 31 cm long and also had a rise of 10 cm.
 In the beginning, the steps were supposed to be built to permit the ascend of the nobles and the royalty on horseback.
 Many novel theories put forward that the superficial risers permitted the visiting personages to uphold the royal manifestation while they were ascending.
-The pinnacle of the flight of stairs shows the way to an undersized courtyard which is placed on the veranda’s northeast side, which was direct to the opposite side of the Gate of Nations.
+The pinnacle of the flight of stairs shows the way to an undersized courtyard placed on the veranda’s northeast side, which was direct to the opposite side of the Gate of Nations.

 The foundation of the terrace which was constructed didn’t have the same level.
-Indirectly it played a role of a fortress whose walls had targeted the invaders they were very helpful for the defenders to aim any segment of the exterior face.
+Indirectly it played the role of a fortress whose walls had targeted the invaders they were very helpful for the defenders to aim any segment of the exterior face.
 Diodorus writes about Persepolis which has 3 walls with fortifications, which had huge towers that used to act as the defense room for the security people.
 The height of the first wall was 7 m; whereas that of the second wall was 14 m and, the height of the third wall was 27 m.
-The third wall did cover all 4 sides.
+The third wall covered all 4 sides.
 Today you can see no remains of the walls.

 How to reach